Addiction touches nearly every family, ravaging physical and mental health, relationships, and personal finances. Mothers, fathers, brothers, sisters,

 The above imagery paints a harrowing picture of how devastating the use of various methamphetamines can be.
 Think we're being overly dramatic?
 Think again.
 Meth has been called the world's most dangerous drug and many U.S. cities, particularly across the Midwest, now consider it the most serious drug problem they face.
 In 2009, the Substance Abuse and Mental Health Administration (SAMHSA) released findings concluding that some 1.2 million Americans over the age of twelve had abused methamphetamine in the last 12-month period.
 A year later, a report published by the National Survey on Drug Use and Health (NSDUH) indicated some 13 million people were thought to have abused methamphetamine during their lives.

 Whether you have come to our site because you are personally struggling, have a friend or family member that is, or need a cautionary tale about the dangers of meth abuse, you're not alone: more than a million people have visited this page and more than 7 million people had seen the imagery at the time this accompanying article was written.
-If you, a friend or family member has a problem with meth use, we urge you to get help, either by calling our toll-free helpline at 1-888-341-7785 to find a reputable methamphetamine rehab program, or using some other trusted source of your choosing.
+If you, a friend or family member has a problem with meth use, we urge you to get help, either by visiting our website to find a reputable methamphetamine rehab program, or using some other trusted source of your choosing.
 Just don't put it off.

 The crystalline form of methamphetamine, often referred to as "crystal", "ice", "crank" or simply "meth", is a powerfully addictive man-made drug which is typically snorted, injected or swallowed.
 It is a powerful stimulant, causes a high that can last up to 12 hours, and has appetite suppressing properties that have made it appealing, particularly among women.
 However, tolerance to crystal methamphetamine occurs rapidly, causing the user to take increasing amounts or more frequent doses as they chase a diminishing high.
 Severe physiological and psychological addiction invariably take hold at this point.
 Because of the process by which this form of methamphetamine is manufactured, crystal meth is full of harsh chemicals, impurities and additives that make the drug especially dangerous.